EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/job-composer.md

 The script creates two files:

-* `res.txt`, outputs captured by Slurm as the job runs.
+* `res.txt` which has the outputs captured by Slurm as the job runs.
 For example:

     ```text
     Created output file with 'Hello World'
     ```

-* `output_file`, the file created within the job script.
+* `output_file` which is the file created within the job script.
 For example:

     ```text
     Hello World to someuser from some-vm.nsh.loc